charmbracelet/.github/SUPPORT.md

 ## White glove service

-If you're a big fan of tutorials.
 There's a Charm [blog](https://charm.sh/blog) and  [YouTube channel](https://charm.sh/yt) where you can find additional learning resources.
 That being said, all the information you need to get started should be included in the repository itself.
 If you find that's not the case and you see room for improvement, please let us know in the Discord `#feedback` channel or in an issue (you can tag `@bashbunni`).